Dovalization/cookbook/README.md

 A collection of automation recipes for streamlining personal workflows, knowledge management, and everyday digital tasks in the era of artificial intelligence.

+⚠️ This project is a work in progress, some recipes may be incomplete, broken, or not fully tested.
+That said, contributions are welcome! ⚠️

 ## What is Cookbook?

 Cookbook is a personal toolkit of Python scripts that automate the tedious parts of work.
 Each "recipe" solves a specific problem - transcribing audio, scraping web content, organizing files, or connecting different parts of your digital workflow.